andriichyzh/node-js-advanced-training/README.md

 #### Project 3: Tiny cloud (micro-services)

 #### Performance and Scaling of application and system

+ - **Scaling**
+   - What is scaling?

+ - **Performance**
+   - What is performance?
+   - What should we measure?
+   - Tools for performance tests (Yandex.Tank, ab, siege)
+   - Analysis of the results
+   - Recommendations for scaling

 #### Profiling and optimizations of application and system